An Indian entrepreneur, who is wanted by Interpol, is targeting a takeover of Coast, Oasis and Warehouse.

 Ajay Khaitan’s private-equity firm Emerisque Brands is in exclusive talks to buy the trio from Icelandic bank Kaupthing for £60m, The Times reported.

-Interpol has an international arrest warrant on Khaitan, who has previously been involved in deals to salvage brands such as Lee Cooper, because of allegations that he was involved in “submitting fake and fabricated documents” in a decades-old dispute over invoicing.
+Interpol has a Red Notice on Khaitan, who has previously been involved in deals to salvage brands such as Lee Cooper, because of allegations that he was involved in “submitting fake and fabricated documents” in a decades-old dispute over invoicing.

 But a spokesman for Khaitan told The Telegraph that the businessman had paid back the £7,000 claim with interest and that the warrant was issued because Khaitan, who emigrated to the UK 20 years ago, had not attended the numerous hearings the case generated in India.